podio/podio-objc/README.md

 [PodioKit setupWithAPIKey:@"my-api-key" secret:@"my-secret"];
 ```

 That's it!
 You are now good to start using PodioKit.
-Have a look at our [example guides](https://github.com/podio/dev-docs/tree/master/Guides/Mobile) for some examples of what you can use it for.

 ### Authentication